petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 ## Data paths
 For each session there are two main paths that the CellExplorer uses, a basepath and a clusteringpath (relative to basepath).

 The basepath contains the raw data and session level files.
 The data in the basepath should follow this naming convention: `sessionName.*`, e.g. `sessionName.dat` and `sessionName.lfp` (low-pass filtered and down-sampled.
 The lfp file is automatically generated in the pipeline if necessary).
-The clusteringpath contains the spike data, including cell metrics, and can be the same as the basepath (empty clusteringpath).
+The clusteringpath contains the spike data, including cell metrics, and can be the same as the basepath (empty clusteringpath field).

 ## Data structures
 Each type of data is saved in its own Matlab structure, where a subset of the structures are inherited from [buzcode](https://github.com/buzsakilab/buzcode).
 Please see the list of data containers in the next section.